BACKGROUND INFO:

-An extremely unwell associate has asked me to find new owners for THEIR large collection of photographic and film items ... this is one of those items.
-I am often asked "THE QUESTION"
+An associate has asked me to help find new owners for HIS large collection of photographic and film items ... this is yet another one of those items.
+I am frequently asked "THE QUESTION"

 So how many films do you have, Russ?

-My response is ... boxes and boxes of them, perhaps 350+ left now
+My response is ... boxes and boxes of them, perhaps 350+ films are now left for me to look through ... plus a few projectors

-ALL film stock is safely away in my storage units, nice n cool and out of harms way while I look (and smell!) each film ...
-NO ONE can just casually "browse" the collection.
+ALL film stock is safely away in my storage units, nice n cool and out of harms way, each day (or so) I will retrieve a few films, take a look (and smell!) at each film ... absolutely NO ONE can just casually "browse" the collection.
 My associate wouldn't like that and neither do I.

 BYE BYE BIRDIE